FAQ

 Q: Why can’t I get locate service on Saturday or Sunday?

-811 Member Utility companies generally have their in-house employees mark their own facilities.
-That can mean that the electric company, telephone company, gas company and cable company etc. will each send someone to the site.
-Regular on-site locate service is only available Monday through Friday, excluding holidays in accordance with regular utility operation schedules.
-Most utility companies are staffed 8-5 Monday through Friday.
-You can always place an order for locate markings online 24/7.
+You can place an order for locate markings online 24/7.
 Just click on eTicket on the menu bar.
 811 Alaska Digline will schedule your markings for completion within 2 business days (or 10 business days in remote locations) Monday through Friday.
-There is no need for you take off work to be there as long as there is open access to your utility meters and the utility boxes in/near your yard and you have delineated your proposed excavation in white paint (or other identifiable means).
+There is no need for you to take off work to be there as long as there is open access to your utility meters and the utility equipment boxes in/near your yard and you have digitally white-lined or physically marked your work zone/proposed excavation in white paint.

 Q: Who is coming to mark the utility lines?

 Each 811 Member facility owner marks their own buried facilities; therefore several different companies will be sending their representative to your dig site.
-You should make sure the dig site is accessible for the 2-day or 10-day time frame to ensure all of the locate staff has access to meters, transformers, pedestals etc. to mark facilities in conflict with your project.
+You should ensure the dig site is accessible for the 2-day or 10-day time frame to ensure all of the locate staff has access to meters, transformers, pedestals etc. to mark facilities in conflict with your project.

 Q: How long is a locate good for?